bjorkstromm/martinbjorkstrom.com/input/posts/2020-04-17-i-ported-my-blog-to-statiq.md

 * The final output of each pipeline is made available to other pipeline and may be written to output files or deployed to hosting services.

 ### Motivation
 Back in December, when the documentation generator I was working on was feature complete, I wanted to continue using Statiq as it was still evolving.
 This was when I decided that my next project will be porting this blog to use Statiq.
 The old Wyam template that I was using worked, but it was something I had copy-pasted from [Gary Park's blog](https://github.com/gep13/gep13) and I had almost zero knowledge on what happens behind the scene.
-As most software developers, I don't trust magic, I need to know how stuff works.
-Therefore my next project would be porting this blog to Statiq.
+As most software developers, I do not trust magic, I need to know how stuff works.
+Therefore, my next project would be porting this blog to Statiq.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">TODO: Rewrite my blog with <a href="https://twitter.com/statiqdev?ref_src=twsrc%5Etfw">@statiqdev</a> and then blog about it.
 I&#39;ve had the privilege to work with the framework for a work thingy and I see great potential in it.
 Wyam was pure magic to me, but Statiq I can understand 😀</p>&mdash; Martin Björkström (@mholo65) <a href="https://twitter.com/mholo65/status/1202304328465301512?ref_src=twsrc%5Etfw">December 4, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <br/>

 ### Attempt 1 - Porting Wyam Blog recipe to Statiq
 My first though was to port the old Wyam blog recipe and theme to Statiq.
-So I cloned Wyam sources and started porting these to Statiq.
+So, I cloned Wyam sources and started porting these to Statiq.
 * [Wyam Blog Recipe](https://github.com/Wyamio/Wyam/tree/94a3f1ba258b7d1aaf4f9e55b222697698346396/src/recipes/Wyam.Blog)
 * [Phantom Blog Theme](https://github.com/Wyamio/Wyam/tree/94a3f1ba258b7d1aaf4f9e55b222697698346396/themes/Blog/Phantom)

 After a couple of hours working on this, which can be found [here](https://github.com/mholo65/mholo65/commits/feature/statiq), I quickly realized that this is very difficult and time consuming.
 And worst of all, I was porting code which I had no idea of what it was doing.
-The Wyam blog recipe was very extensible and I didn't need many of the extension points it was offering.
+The Wyam blog recipe was very extensible and I did not need many of the extension points it was offering.
 Some of the code would also have been better off just re-written in Statiq.
 Once again, I consulted Dave...

 ### Attempt 2 - Using Statiq.Web
 Once Dave was happy with [Statiq Framework](https://github.com/statiqdev/Statiq.Framework), which is the core of Statiq, he started working on the replacements for Wyam recipes, namely [Statiq.Web](https://github.com/statiqdev/Statiq.Web) and [Statiq.Docs](https://github.com/statiqdev/Statiq.Docs).
 So in beginning of March I decided to give Statiq.Web a go (source code [here](https://github.com/mholo65/mholo65/commits/statiq.web)).
 I quickly faced same problem here as with [Attempt 1](#attempt-1-porting-wyam-blog-recipe-to-statiq).
 While the recipe was mostly ported, it still lacked themes, which led me into porting the old Wyam themes to Statiq.
-The end result would have been much like using Wyam, i.e. magic which I didn't understand :) So I wanted full control...
+The result would have been much like using Wyam, i.e. magic which I did not understand :) So I wanted full control...

 ### Attempt 3 - Using Statiq.Framework
 As I had used [Statiq Framework](https://github.com/statiqdev/Statiq.Framework) previously for work related stuff, I was quite comfortable with this approach.
 I started by [contributing a Handlebars module to Statiq](https://github.com/statiqdev/Statiq.Framework/pull/90), because I prefer using Handlebars over Razor for simple templates.
 Once the Handlebars module was pulled in, I started porting my blog.
 The first thing I did was to take the HTML output from the old Wyam-powered blog and create handlebars templates from it. next step was to create some pipelines.
 The basics of the pipelines are described in the following sections.
 To better understand the concept of Statiq pipelines and phases, please read [Statiq's offical documentation](https://statiq.dev/framework/concepts/pipelines).
 The full source for the pipelines that creates my blog can be found on [GitHub](https://github.com/mholo65/mholo65/tree/master/src/Pipelines).

 #### Blog post pipeline
 The main pipeline in my blog engine is the pipeline that handles the blog posts.
 It reads all blog posts, using the `./posts/*.md` glob pattern in the `input` phase.
 The `process` phase extracts metadata from Front Matter (the small YAML section on top of the document), renders markdown to html, generates excerpt and lastly changes the destination extension to `.html`.
-We'll skip the `post process` phase for now, and go straight to the `output` phase which basically just writes the processed documents to disk.
+We will skip the `post process` phase for now and go straight to the `output` phase which basically just writes the processed documents to disk.

 ```csharp
 public BlogPostPipeline()